 Split Time With Families

 You may enjoy spending time with your family more than you enjoy spending time with your significant other’s family.
-The same is probably true of your partner.
+The same could be true of your partner.

 That’s not necessarily a bad thing.
-You just get along better with your own family because you’ve been part of it longer; you’re used to them.
-So, it can be frustrating to find that you regularly visit your partner’s family and not your own.
+You just get along better with your own family because you’ve been part of it longer; you love them and the traditions you share.
+So, it can be frustrating if you regularly visit your partner’s family and not your own.

 To get around this, many people choose to split holiday time between their families.
 Maybe you choose to have Thanksgiving with your family and Christmas with your partner’s family, and then next year you reverse the two.

 Regardless of the holidays you celebrate and the way you choose to celebrate, splitting time between families is a great way to make things a little better.